elastx/terraform-demo/README.md

 $ terraform apply
 ```

-You should now have a fully working environment with everything described in the beginning for this README.
+You should now have a fully working environment with everything described in the beginning of this README.